zackees/static-sox/README.md

 # Development

-To develop software, run `. ./activate.sh`
+To develop software, run `. ./activate.sh`.

-# Windows

-This environment requires you to use `git-bash`.
+Note that on windows you need to have `git-bash` installed for development.

 # Linting